AP Explains: Israel's parliamentary elections

 WIDE RANGE OF PARTIES

 All 120 seats in the Knesset, Israel's parliament, are up for grabs.
-A total of over 40 parties will compete, including large front-runners, ultra-Orthodox religious parties, Arab factions and fringe movements like the Pirate and Simply Love parties.
+A total of over 40 parties are competing, including large front-runners, ultra-Orthodox religious parties, Arab factions and fringe movements like the Pirate and Simply Love parties.

 HIGH TURNOUT